sbuckley1956/agent-lifecycle-toolkit/altk/post_tool_reflection_toolkit/code_generation/README.md

-# Code Generation for Tool Response (JSON) Processing
+# JSON Processor: Code Generation for JSON Tool Response Processing
 If the agent calls tools which generate complex JSON objects as responses, this component will use LLM-based Python code generation to process those responses and extract relevant information from them.
 See up to 20% improvement in accuracy on some queries even when using frontier models like GPT-4o.

 ## Table of Contents